davidgasquez/handbook/content/random.md

 1. Make the next action obvious.
 1. Give clear and inmmediate feedback with no distraction.
 1. Balance skills with challenge.

+## Productivity

+- Define the task requirements and goals clearly.
+- Do the worst thing first.
+Give yourself a reward once you're done.
+- Create smaller chunks.
+This helps getting in the flow (find the right balance between the challenge of the activity and your own skills levels).
+Avoid multitasking.
+- Leverage the power of positive pressure by publicly committing to your goals.
+- [Improve your environment](https://nesslabs.com/neuroscience-of-procrastination).
+Design your workspace in a way that minimises distractions, whether physical or digital.